pepijnnichting/BafangSpeedAdjust/README.md

    Open the Serial Monitor in the Arduino IDE to view the output.
 The speed setting will be sent after a 10-second delay if `logOnlyMode` is set to `false`.

+## Troubleshooting

+- **CAN communication failed:** Ensure that the CAN transceiver module is properly connected to the ESP32 and that the correct pins are set in the code.
+- **No data in Serial Monitor:** Check the baud rate settings in the Serial Monitor and ensure they match the `esp32BaudRate` in the code.
+- **Speed setting not applied:** Ensure that `logOnlyMode` is set to `false` and that the `speedKmH` and `canId` values are correct.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.